staticallyio/statically/_pages/network.md

 > Welcome to the Staticaly Network, learn more about networking

-**Staticaly is a Free, Reliable and Open Source CDN Library with Advanced features** so you can load your project more easier.
-Staticaly also allow you to serves raw files from [Supported Providers](#supported-providers) with **Super Fast Global Content Delivery Network provided by CloudFlare**.
+**Staticaly is a Free, Reliable and Open Source CDN for GitHub, GitLab and BitBucket with advanced features** so you can load your project more easier.
+Staticaly serves raw files from [Supported Providers](#supported-providers) with **Super Fast Global Content Delivery Network provided by CloudFlare, StackPath, Fastly and CDN77**.

 Yes, Staticaly comes with modern technology, **Supports http2.0/http/https**.